goboru/GhibliBrewer/README.md

 palette <- glibli.brewer(palette="Totoro-Mouth", direction="default", type="discrete", n=5)
 ```
 * palette: String, name of the palette
-* direction: "default", "reverse" or "random". "default" is not specified.
+* direction: "default", "reverse" or "random". "default" if not specified.
 * type: "discrete" or "continous". "discrete" if not specified.
-* n: Number of colors, up to the maximum of the palette.
+* n: Number of colors, up to the maximum of colors predefined in the palette.
 Maximun size of the palette by default.

 **Display an individual palette:**